todar/VBA-Arrays/README.md

 *Currently working on a version that has support for multi dim arrays!!
 Adding funtions to query & sort them.
 If interested, check it out!!

-'DEPENDENCIES
+# DEPENDENCIES
-' - must import file for Property Value to be set as the class default.
+- must import file for Property Value to be set as the class default.
-' - no extra refrences to other libriaries needed at this time.
+- no extra refrences to other libriaries needed at this time.

 # Properties:
-' - value
+- value
-' - lenght
+- lenght

 # Public Funtions:
-' - push
+- push
-' - pop
+- pop
-' - shift
+- shift
-' - unshift
+- unshift
-' - filter
+- filter
-' - map
+- map
-' - forEach
+- forEach
-' - exists
+- exists
-' - concat
+- concat
-' - sort
+- sort
-' - reverse
+- reverse
-' - toString
+- toString
-' - toRange
+- toRange
-' - columnNumber
+- columnNumber
-' - returnColumn
+- returnColumn
-' - returnRow
+- returnRow

 # Private Helper Funtions:
-' - arrayFromCollection
+- arrayFromCollection
-' - asign
+- asign
-' - collectionToMultiDimArray
+- collectionToMultiDimArray
-' - collectionFromarray
+- collectionFromarray
-' - dimensionLength
+- dimensionLength
-' - isSingleDimension
+- isSingleDimension
-' - array2dUnshift
+- array2dUnshift
-' - sqlArray
+- sqlArray

 # Usage